Getting Started with the AWS SDK for .NET

 - A console application that does not include any code.

 - AWS Web Project

-past-releases folder of the AWS SDK for .NET installation
+past-releases folder of the the SDK installation directory.

 The following procedure gets you started by creating and running a new AWS Console project for Visual Studio 2012; the process is similar for other project types and Visual Studio versions.
 For more information on how to configure an AWS application, see Configuring Your AWS SDK for .NET Application.

 To start a new project